flype44/VControl/DOCUMENTATION.md

 ```

-# VControl CORE
+# VControl COREREV

 SYNOPSIS:

-This command parse the `Revision Number` contained into the Vampire `Core Revision String` from its internal Flash chip.
+This command parse the `Revision Number` contained into the Vampire `Core Revision String`.

 The `Core Revision String` is only present in the official AmigaOS Flash Binary cores provided by the APOLLO-Team.